-Questions you should ask when preparing a variation claim
+What to ask when preparing variation claim

-- Are we entitled to submit a variation claim?
+1. Are we entitled to submit a variation claim?

 Depending on the contract terms and conditions contractors can usually only claim for variations and delays resulting from the actions of the client and the client’s team, or from events they couldn’t have foreseen when they priced the project.
 Sometimes contractors either don’t understand their construction contract document or in an attempt to claw back time and money they’ve lost, they submit spurious claims for items they’re not entitled to claim.

-- 2. Have I included all the costs in the claim?
+2. Have I included all the costs in the claim?

 Frequently contractors forget some costs that they’re entitled to claim.
 This is like leaving money lying on the ground.
 Always check all legitimate costs are included.
 In the haste to prepare the claim often costs are overlooked or forgotten.
 Ask those directly involved with the work for their input into the claim – what do they know, or what can they add to the claim?

-- Will the claim make sense to the person reading it?
+3. Will the claim make sense to the person reading it?

 Variation claims should clearly set out the facts in simple language.
 What are you claiming?
 Why are you claiming the items?
 What caused the event?
 What were the implications of the event?
 Don’t assume that the person reading the claim has an understanding of the situation.
 In fact, sometimes, especially when the variation claim is disputed, the claim is read and adjudicated by a person who isn’t familiar with the construction project and the events leading to the claimable event.

-- Is the math correct?
+4. Is the math correct?

 Sometimes contractors make mistakes when adding days and costs.
-Presenting an answer bigger than the figures should give will give an impression that you’re deliberately trying to cheat the client while claiming a smaller figure than the math actually adds to, means that you’re doing your company out of money.
+Presenting an answer bigger than the figures should give will give the impression that you’re deliberately trying to cheat the client while claiming a smaller figure than the math actually adds to, which means that you’re doing your company out of money.

-- Is the claim consistent, and does it agree with previous claims?
+5. Is the claim consistent, and does it agree with previous claims?

 Ensure that your logic is consistent and that you use the same data and figures throughout the claim.
 For example, don’t claim a worker’s cost at $15 an hour in one part of the claim and then use $16 somewhere else.
 Check that the figures and rates used are the same as previous variation claims.
 Inconsistencies will raise doubts in the client’s mind about the legitimacy of your facts and figures.

-- Can you prove and substantiate the figures used in your claim?
+6. Can you prove and substantiate the figures used in your claim?

 Clients are entitled to request a breakdown or backup to support the figures and numbers in your variation claim.
 It will be embarrassing if you’ve claimed say $20 an hour for a worker’s wage but you can only produce supporting figures of $16 an hour.
 The client will start analyzing and questioning everything in your claim.
 Generally, clients aren’t stupid and they will question facts and figures that don’t look right.

-- 7. Have you taken account of all the impacts of the event?
+7. Have you taken account of all the impacts of the event?

-Frequently delay events and additional work have knock-on impacts which aren’t always included by contractors when formulating their variation claim.
+Frequently delay events and additional work have knock-on impacts that aren’t always included by contractors when formulating their variation claim.
 So for instance, a delay may result in work being moved into a season of unfavorable weather which could hamper and delay the project further.
 So you might have planned to close up excavations or buildings before the onset of the rainy season, but now the delay means that your plans are thwarted.

-- Have I included all the supporting evidence?
+8. Have I included all the supporting evidence?

 You literally have one chance to convince the client that your claim is legitimate.
 Once a variation claim is rejected it becomes difficult to convince the client that they were wrong to reject the claim.
 Minds are made up and difficult to change.
 Include all supporting documentation and evidence with your claim.

-- Have you notified the client of the claim?
+9. Have you notified the client of the claim?

 Usually, construction contracts specify that the client must be notified within a specified time period that the contractor intends to lodge a variation claim.
 This is seen by many contractors as being unfair, but it’s there so that the client can take action to rectify the issue where possible.
 This could include providing the missing information or access causing the delay or rescinding the changes or the instruction causing the variation.

-- Have you submitted the claim to the correct person?
+10. Have you submitted the claim to the correct person?

 Indeed I’ve had some projects which have nearly doubled in value because of changes and variations so it was important to settle and agree on these claims as soon as possible.
 Of course, also make sure that you’ve spelled the person’s name correctly.
 Getting someone’s name wrong is not a good way to convince them that your claim has merit!

-Conclusion – get your variation claim correct
+Conclusion – preparing variation claim correctly

 It’s important to spend time and effort to ensure that your variation claim is correct, that it has all the supporting documents, and that it’s presented in a logical easy to read fashion which will be understood.
 Your efforts will be rewarded and the client is less likely to refute your variation claim.
 Check the claim for errors and inconsistencies before submitting it to the client.

-Do your client’s regularly knock your variation claims back?
+Do your clients regularly knock your variation claims back?

 Is your company being granted all the time and costs caused by variations?